 Because my health had started to take a mental toll on me, I went to see a counselor on campus.
 We had a short, but helpful conversation.
-She let me know that I could fill out an EC-1 form, which explains to my professors that I’ve been sick and allows me to make up work (yes, there’s a “wee” bit of studying during the whole abroad experience).
-That took some temporary weight off of my shoulders, but I was still stressed out because physically, I wasn’t improving.
-I exhausted my resources completely after I reached out to my study abroad program and my college back home.
-I was also exhausted—both physically and mentally.
+She let me know that I could fill out an EC-1 form, which explains to my professors that I’ve been sick and allows me to make up work.
+Yes, there’s a “wee” bit of studying during the whole abroad experience.

-This whole process lasted for about a month, with some days being better than others.
-My friends from the university, as well as my family motivated me to push through whatever I was feeling on some days, but on other days, I couldn’t find any motivation.
+This whole process lasted for about a month.
+Some days were better than others.
+My friends from the university, as well as my family, motivated me to push through whatever I was feeling.
+It work on some days.
+Unfortunately, on other days, I couldn’t find any motivation.

 Though I didn’t have the easiest study abroad experience, it doesn’t change the way I feel about Ireland.
-It’s still a beautiful place with great people, and I would never tell anyone not to go there just because of my health experience.
+It’s still a beautiful place with great people.
+I would never tell anyone not to go there just because of my health experience.

 Sometimes, it’s really hard to put your health first above all other desires in life.
 What I have learned is that whether you’re traveling or not, it’s never good to ignore your health.
 Even if you have something as small as a cold, take the time to rest and realize that it is okay to be feeling unwell in a new country.
 When I was sick in Northern Ireland, I constantly felt like I was wasting time by being sick.
 I didn’t want to be on bed rest when I was supposed to be out exploring the world and finding myself.

 Dealing with My Health in Ireland.